Deathwalker9959/Deathwalker9959/README.md

 Hi, I'm [Andreas Malathouras](https://github.com/Deathwalker9959), a passionate self-taught programmer and tech enthusiast from Cyprus.
 My enthusiasm for software development lies in conceptualizing ideas and bringing them to life through well-crafted solutions.
 I take great care in the experience, architecture, and code quality of the things I build.

-I'm currently studying for a Bachelors Degree of Computer Science at [Frederick University](https://www.frederick.ac.cy/school-of-engineering-undergraduate-programs/bsc-in-computer-science).
+I have graduated with a Bachelor's Degree in Computer Science from [Frederick University](https://www.frederick.ac.cy/school-of-engineering-undergraduate-programs/bsc-in-computer-science) and am currently studying for an MSc in Web & Smart Systems.

 I'm also an open-source enthusiast.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happens through open-source.